Open-Source-Compliance/package-analysis/README.md

 Because in these cases the confirmation of the scanner findings are straight forward and providing the "obvious" might cover the important things.

+#### Render scanner findings more precisly

-* There are cases where the scanners match BSD license (or other licenses), like BSD-3-Clause but the concrete license text is "individualized", like:
+There are cases where the scanners match BSD license (or other licenses), like BSD-3-Clause but the concrete license text is "individualized", like:

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions